BBMRI-cz/fhir-module/docs/DEPLOYMENT.md

 Inside the container, the application runs under a non-root user as an additional security measure.
 For deploying to production,
-configure the application using environment variables (documentation bellow) and run the following command:
+configure the application using environment variables (documentation bellow), mount the directory containing patient records/data and run the following command:

 ```shell
 docker compose --profile prod up -d